tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 G1 is an incremental garbage collector.
 During garbage collection, a large part of time can be spent on trying to find references to live objects in the areas of the application heap (just *heap* in the following) to evacuate them.
 The most simple and probably slowest way would be to look through (scan) the entire heap that is not going to be evacuated for such references.
 The stop-the-world Hotspot collectors, Serial, Parallel and G1 in principle employ a fairly old technique called Card Marking [[Hölzle93](https://bibliography.selflanguage.org/_static/write-barrier.pdf)] to limit the area to scan for references during the garbage collection pause.

-In its attempt to better keep pause times, G1 extended this card marking mechanism:
+In an attempt to better keep pause time goals, G1 extended this card marking mechanism:
-* concurrent to the application G1 re-examines (**refines**) the cards marked by the application and classifies them.
+* concurrent to the application, G1 re-examines (**refines**) the cards marked by the application and classifies them.
 This classification helps in the garbage collection pause to only need to scan cards important for that particular garbage collection.
 * extra code compiled into the application (**write barriers**) removes unnecessary card marks, reducing the amount of cards to scan further.

 This comes at additional cost as the next few sections will show.